Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 ## Declaring the Rest of the Platform Interface

-Okay, so we know how to expose functions to the WASM code so it can interact with the rest of the environment.
+Okay, so we know how to expose functions to the WASM code to let it interact with the rest of the environment.
 Now the next task is look at the problem we're trying to solve, and provide functions which will help solve it.

 While this section will be fairly specific to my use case (creating some sort of programmable logic controller that people can upload code to), it should be fairly easy to adapt to suit your application.

 In our system, there are a handful of ways a program can interact with the outside world: